ysangkok/tce-bochs-vm/README.md

 ## Tips
 - If the Bochs terminal input doesn't work, press the ALT key.
 - Don't change keyboard layout while Bochs is running
+- GDB is not installed in the given snapshot!
+Use ``tce-load -wi gdb.tcz`` to install it.
+Needs internet access, obviously.
+- If you reboot from the TinyCore ISO, the NE2000 driver needs manual modprobing.
+Use ``sudo modprobe ne io=0x300 irq=3``.
+Obviously you need to change the IRQ and I/O addr if you change them in ``bochsrc``.